influxdata/telegraf/plugins/inputs/snmp/README.md

     ## Apply one of the following conversions to the variable value:
     ##   float(X) Convert the input value into a float and divides by the
     ##            Xth power of 10.
-Efficively just moves the decimal left
+Effectively just moves the decimal left
     ##            X places.
 For example a value of `123` with `float(2)`
     ##            will result in `1.23`.
     ##   float:   Convert the value into a float with no adjustment.
 Same